What will I get out of it?

 • identify the cognitive climate of an organization and thereby improve the interface between selected individuals and its structure.

-Many Advanced KAI Practitioners find the opportunity to discuss and share ideas (and problems) with other like-minded individuals one of the most valuable outcomes of attending the Workshop.
-Most remain in contact with their fellow delegates after the Workshop and continue to enjoy the benefits of informal collaboration and support.
+Many Master KAI Practitioners find the opportunity to discuss and share ideas (and problems) with other like-minded individuals one of the most valuable outcomes of attending the Class.
+Most remain in contact with their fellow delegates after the Class and continue to enjoy the benefits of informal collaboration and support.